loader-logo

 1. Cell Biology

-This foundational topic explores the building blocks of life – cells.
-It covers the structure and function of plant, animal, and specialised cells, cell division processes (mitosis and meiosis), and the molecular mechanisms of transport across cell membranes.
-Learn more about cell biology.
+To start with, this foundational topic explores the building blocks of life cells.
+Specifically, it covers the structure and function of plant, animal, and specialised cells, cell division processes (mitosis and meiosis), as well as the molecular mechanisms of transport across cell membranes.

 2. Organisation

-This segment delves into the organisation of organisms, including the human digestive and circulatory systems, plant transport systems, and the structure and function of enzymes.
-Learn more about organisation.
+This segment begins by delving into the organisation of organisms, including the human digestive and circulatory systems.
+Moreover, it examines plant transport systems in addition to the structure and function of enzymes.

 3. Infection and Response